How to Exfoliate Body Skin to Reduce Strawberry Legs

 - Following a structured weekly routine

-- Over-exfoliating (more than 3x weekly) causes inflammation
+- Over-exfoliating (more than 3x weekly) causes irritation

 - Using dull razors that irritate follicles